Billings Corner

 The “public realm” along Ocean Blvd. is in need of upgrading.
 CdMRA’s Beautification Committee started studying this bluff walk back in November 2020.
 At the June 8, 2021, City Council meeting, Council unanimously approved the concept and directed the Parks Beaches and Recreation Commission (PB&R) to agendize an Ocean Boulevard Bluff Walk presentation from the resident’s community group proposing to enhance the walkways and viewpoints with an emphasis on the pedestrian experience.
 PB&R was also directed to forward a recommendation to City Council for consideration of an action plan.

-The City held several community walks and is planning several public outreach workshops to review the project and obtain the public’s comments and feedback.
-The City also posted its online survey which allowed residents to comment on this proposed project.
+The City held several community walks and public outreach workshops to review the project and obtain the public’s comments and feedback.
+The City also conducted an online survey which allowed residents to comment on this proposed project.

 CdMRA’s Historical Resources Committee Update